markmoxon/elite-source-code-bbc-micro-disc/README.md

 This repository also includes a version of BBC Micro disc Elite that will run on a BBC Master (unlike the original, which crashes when loaded into a Master).
 The BBC Master version is in a separate branch called `bbc-master`, and apart from the code differences for supporting the Master, this branch is identical to the main branch and the same build process applies.

 The annotated source files in the `bbc-master` branch contain both the original Acornsoft code and all of the modifications required to make BBC Micro Elite run on the Master, so you can look through the source to see exactly what's changed.
 Any code that I've removed from the original version is commented out in the source files, so when they are assembled they produce the Master-compatible binaries, while still containing details of all the modifications.
 You can find all the diffs by searching the sources for `Mod:`.

+The repository also includes a variant of the BBC Master version that incorporates both the flicker-free ship-drawing routines and a fix for planets so they no longer flicker.
+The flicker-free code is in a separate branch called `bbc-master-flicker-free`.

 For more information on the port to the BBC Master, see the [hacks section of the accompanying website](https://www.bbcelite.com/hacks/bbc_master_disc_elite.html).